xuchen66/sphinx-emdocs/source/serialEM-note-utilize-jpg-file-format.rst

 The function to save maps to JPG is below.

 .. code-block:: ruby
+   :linenos:
+   :caption: MapToJPG

     Function MapToJPG 0 0

     # SerialEM Script to convert map overview to a jpg image.
-    # it works on currently selected map item and should work for "Acquire at points...".
+    # it works on currently selected map item and should work for "Acquire at points..."
-    #
+    # for multiple map items.
-    # Chen Xu <chen.xu@umassmed.edu>
-    # Created: 2018-04-27
-    # Updated: 2018-04-27

     # skip non-map item
     ReportNavItem
     If $RepVal5 != 2        # if not a map item